Customs Notice 25-11: United States Surtax Order (Steel and Aluminum 2025)

 Advance rulings for commercial importations

-32. In accordance with the Customs Act, and section 12 of the Customs Tariff Act, those who have received a notice of re-determination or further re-determination under s.59(2) of the Act, may request review under s.60 of the Customs Act within 90 days and after all amounts owing as duties and interest in respect of the goods are paid or security satisfactory to the Minister is given in respect of the total amount owing.
-Refer to Memorandum D11-6-7: Request under Section 60 of the Customs Act for a Re-determination, a further Re-determination or a Review by the President of the Canada Border Services Agency for details.
+39. In accordance with the Customs Act and section 12 of the Customs Tariff, individuals who receive a notice of re-determination or further re-determination under subsection 59(2) of the Customs Act may request a review under section 60 of the same Act.
+This request must be submitted within 90 days of the notice and only after all amounts owing as duties and interest in respect of the goods are paid, or security satisfactory to the Minister is provided for the total amount owing.
+For more information please refer to Memorandum D11-6-7: Request under Section 60 of the Customs Act for a Re-determination, a further Re-determination or a Review by the President of the Canada Border Services Agency.

 Additional information